-Recording Russian words and sentences is part of your homework for Russian 1121 (and 1122 in the spring).
+Recording Russian words and sentences is part of your homework for Russian 1121 (and 1122 in the spring, as well as 1131-1132).
 Use the program called Web Audio Lab to make the recordings and upload them to our server.
 This is required homework, shown in the syllabus.
 The teacher will review your recordings by playing them from the server.

 Web Audio Lab by Slava Paperno is an online application that can be used with several (but not all) modern browsers on Windows and Mac OS X computers.
 Most likely, you will be able to use it from your own room.
 However, we strongly recommend that you use the computers in the language lab for the first couple of days.
 This will help you avoid possible technical glitches and concentrate on your work rather than spend time installing required software.

-On the afternoon or evening after your first Russian 1121 class, go to the Language Resource Center in Noyes Lodge and use one of the Mac OS X computers on the top level.
-If you run into any technical problems, talk to the student attendants in the lab or to the technicians on the lower level.
+On the afternoon or evening after your first Russian 1121 class, go to the Language Resource Center in G-25 Stimson Hall and use one of the Mac OS X computers on the top level.
+If you run into any technical problems, talk to the student attendants in the lab or to the technicians on the same floor (more or less).

 After clicking Beginning Russian in the login window, you should see the screen where you will do all your WAL work: listen to short statements and record your own voice--either repeating what you heard or responding to it.
 Click Start to begin.
-When the exercise pauses for one reason or another, click Go On.
+At certain points the exercise will pause for one reason or another, and you will be directed to click Go On.
+You may tap the G key instead.
 Speak when you see a red line running across the screen.
 There is no Record button: recording starts and stop automatically.

 You will see the dots in the bottom row turn red, then green as your voice is recorded and the recordings are submitted to the server.
-When you're done with Exercise 1, and the last dot has turned green, select the next exercise from the navigation bar and click Go.
+When you're done with Exercise 1, and the last dot has turned green, click the Next button or select the next exercise from the navigation bar and click Go.

-You can quickly review any of your recordings by clicking its dot-button.
-If your voice seems too quiet, you may need to move the microphone closer to your mouth or try to adjust the microphone recording level (click Mic settings in the navigation bar).
+You can quickly review any of your recordings by clicking its dot-button in the top row.
+If your voice seems too quiet, you may need to move the microphone closer to your mouth or try to adjust the microphone recording level in your system control/preferences panel.

-If you get stuck, see this video tutorial on using WAL and read the brief FAQ for it.
+If you get stuck, see this FAQ on WAL home page.

 Find out what students in Russian 1121/1122 say about using Web Audio Lab.